Jean's Bible Study Topics of the New Testament

 Mat 14,26-28

-· (70c) Authority Ø Church conveys Jesus’ authority Ø Discernment Ø Test the spirits -- Up to this point the disciples had seen many strange things while walking with Jesus, and although Peter was probably confident that it was Him, he wasn't interested in jumping out of the boat and then realizing that they had seen an aberration.
-Then he would have been alone on the sea.
+(70c) Authority >> Righteous judgment (outcome of discernment) >> Being sensitive to the Spirit >> Test the spirits -- The disciples had seen many strange things while walking with Jesus, and though Peter was confident that it was Him, he wasn't interested in jumping into the sea after an aberration.

 Mat 14-27

-· (23l) Sin Ø Poverty (Oppression) Ø Fear of the unknown Ø Fear of miracles
+(23l) Sin >> Poverty (Oppression) >> Fear of the unknown >> Fear of miracles

 Mat 14,28-33

-· (107a) Thy kingdom come Ø Truth Ø Word creates faith Ø Getting a rhema from God -- Peter did it right; he didn't just jump out of the boat, he first asked permission and affirmed the will of God before he jumped.
-In so doing he also confirmed that it was the Lord.
-The power of this story is in the fact that when Jesus permitted Peter to come after Him, Peter immediately knew he was safe, whether he walked or sank.
-It was ok because Jesus was here now and we are all saved; at that point Peter just wanted to play in the water before they reached land.
-But before they saw Jesus they doubted whether they would ever feel the ground under their feet again.
+(107a) Thy kingdom come >> Faith >> Hearing from God >> Word creates faith >> Receiving unction from God -- Peter did it right; he didn't just jump out of the boat, he first asked permission and affirmed the will of God before he jumped.
+The power of this story is in the fact that when Jesus permitted Peter to come to Him, Peter immediately knew that he could walk on water; and that if he sank, it didn't matter, because Jesus was there to save him.
+See also: Peter's faith; Mat 14,28-31; 78e

 Mat 14,28-31

-· (114g) Thy kingdom come Ø Working the grace of God Ø Obeying the Holy Spirit Ø Implementing the revelation of the Holy Spirit -- It is one thing to get a revelation from heaven, but it is quite another thing to implement that revelation, because it always does battle against the natural elements of the world, whether those forces be of men or of the sea.
-Until our revelation is allowed to materialize it is not complete, but when it is completed, it has the power to complete us!
-First we must dream the right dreams, and let those dreams be fulfilled.
-In this way we will grow as a person and as a people in our hearts and then we will dare to dream greater dreams as Peter did.
+(114g) Thy kingdom come >> Faith >> Working the grace of God >> Obeying the Holy Spirit >> Implementing the revelation of the Holy Spirit -- It is one thing to get a revelation from heaven, but it is quite another thing to implement that revelation, because it always does battle against the natural elements and with spiritual forces of wickedness in high places, whether those forces be of men or of sea.
+We must dream the right dreams, and then see them fulfilled.
+In this way we will grow as the people of God.

-· (121h) Thy kingdom come Ø Manifestations of faith Ø Hope Ø Expectation Ø Expecting good things based on God’s character Ø Expecting good things because He is God -- Peter learned to expect nothing but good things from Jesus; regardless of the circumstances he would be safe, so long as Jesus was there.
-Peter could even get out of the boat during a storm that threatened their lives, and it would somehow be ok.
+(121h) Thy kingdom come >> Manifestations of faith >> Hope >> Expectation >> Expecting good things based on God’s character >> Expecting good things because He is God -- Peter learned to expect nothing but good things from Jesus, regardless of the circumstances.
+Peter could even get out of the boat during a storm that threatened their lives, and it would somehow be okay.
 Peter believed in Jesus' proven character, that He was both big enough and good enough to never let him down.
+See also: Peter's faith; Mat 14-30,31; 227j

 Mat 14-28,29

-· (70j) Authority Ø Believer’s authority Ø We have been given authority over all creation
+(70jb) Authority >> Believer’s authority >> We have been given authority over all creation >> We have authority over the elements

 Mat 14-30,31

-· (29d) Gift of God Ø God is our advocate Ø Delivered from adversity
+(29d) Gift of God >> God is our advocate >> Delivered from adversity

-· (198i) Frustrating The Grace Of God (Key verse)
+(198i) Frustrating the Grace of God (Key verse)

-· (198j) Denying Christ Ø Man exercises his will against God Ø Frustrating the grace of God Ø Frustrating Jesus through unbelief -- Jesus takes our unbelief very seriously.
-It is like telling God He is incompetent, worse, it demonstrates our distance from God, and how little we know about Him.
-This is a direct insult to Him of which there no excuse, except that we are weak, fleshly creatures and faint at the slightest test of our faith.
-The comparison is in that God is made of faith, while we are made of dust; nevertheless, though He understands that we will fail to believe in Him at times, it is still frustrating to Him when it happens.
+(198j) Denying Christ >> Man exercises his will against God >> Frustrating the grace of God >> Frustrating Jesus through unbelief -- Jesus takes our unbelief very seriously.
+It is like telling God He is incompetent, worse, it demonstrates our distance from Him, and how little we know of Him.
+This is a direct insult to Him of which there no excuse, except that we are weak, fleshly creatures and faint at the slightest test of faith.
+God is made of faith, while man is made of dust.

-· (227j) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Depending on Jesus to fulfill His purpose in us -- God calls us to do and to be certain things with a purpose and then ultimately does most of the work for us to complete His assignment.
-God calls us to be Spiritual creatures and to live our lives accordingly, yet we know nothing about God's Spirit realm except that it opposes our carnal natures.
-Look at Peter in this example, God called Peter to believe in Jesus, yet it was Jesus who did most of the work to keep Peter from drowning.
+(227j) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Depending on Jesus to fulfill His purpose in us -- God calls us to do and to be certain things with a purpose and then ultimately does most of the work to complete His purpose in us.
+God calls us to be Spiritual creatures and to live accordingly.
+Look at Peter in this example, Jesus called Peter to believe in Him, yet Jesus did most of the work to keep Peter from drowning.
 Did Peter do something wrong?
-He doubted, but otherwise no, Peter did his part, he got out of the boat, and then it was up to God to do all the rest.
-(After all, how could God ask Peter to walk on water?)
-God does not expect a lot out of us; He just expects us to believe in Him enough to climb out of the boat.
+He doubted, otherwise no, Peter did his part, he got out of the boat, and then it was up to God to do the rest; after all, how could God ask Peter to walk on water?
+God does not expect a lot from us; He just expects us to believe in Him enough to climb out of the boat.
 To us that sounds like a lot.
+See also: Peter's faith; Mat 14-30; 171l

 Mat 14-30